 - Johnson County Courthouse: Click here for the address and directions to the Johnson County Courthouse.

 COMMON DIVORCE QUESTIONS IN KANSAS

 Parties in Kansas can get divorced when there are irreconcilable differences and there is no reasonable likelihood that the marriage can be preserved.
 It is not necessary to show fault in Kansas to get divorced, but fault can impact property and debt division and spousal maintenance.

 Residency Requirements in Overland Park, Kansas

-If you are going to get divorced in the State of Kansas, either you or your wife (or both of you) must be a resident in the State of Kansas, and must have lived in the state for at least 90 days, prior to the filing of the Petition.
+If you are going to get divorced in the State of Kansas, either you or your wife (or both of you) must be a resident of the State of Kansas and must have lived in the state for at least 90 days, before the filing of the Petition.
 This action should be filed in the county where the petitioner resides.
 Whoever is filing for divorce should generally do so in the county in which they live.
 In some cases, a motion for a change of venue is a possibility.